LameesAlturki/Tenner-Grid-Puzzle-Solver/README.md

 ## Tenner Grid Puzzle Solver
 # Overview
 Tenner Grid puzzles present a fascinating challenge in combinatorial problem solving.
 The objective is to fill a 3x10 grid with numbers while adhering to a set of constraints.
 This solver tackles the puzzle by modeling it as a Constraint Satisfaction Problem (CSP), utilizing different algorithms such as Backtracking, Forward Checking, and Forward Checking with MRV heuristics.
-#Problem Formulation
+# Problem Formulation
-Variables: cells represented by it's coordinate on a matrix e.g {C0,0, C0,1, …}.
+Variables: cells represented by it's coordinate on a matrix.
 Domain: the set from 0-9
 Constraints:
 1. Numbers appear only once in a row.